smartinrub/sergiomartinrubio.com/_projects/single-node-kubernetes-cluster-on-raspberry-pi-part-two.md

 In the [first part](https://sergiomartinrubio.com/projects/single-node-kubernetes-cluster-on-raspberry-pi/) we configured a Kubernetes cluster, deployed a Spring Boot application, configured a firewall and exposed the cluster to the world.
 However, there was something else I would like to cover.
 Kubernetes generates a self signed SSL/TSL certificate for HTTPS requests and this is not very nice, specially because you will see an ugly warning on your browser saying that the certificate is not trusted 😢.

-On this part we will conver how to issue a trusted SSL/TSL certificate with cert-manager and Let's Encrypt! 🚀
+On this part we will cover how to issue a trusted SSL/TSL certificate with cert-manager and Let's Encrypt! 🚀

 ### Issue trusted SSL/TLS certificate